-Never forget when Neymar produced the most outrageous corner ever for PSG in 2017
+Neymar’s insane corner for PSG vs Toulouse still needs explaining

 He then starred for Barcelona, scoring 105 goals in 186 games and producing one of the club’s greatest ever individual performances in the unforgettable 6-1 ‘Remontada’ victory over Paris Saint-Germain in the Champions League.

-PSG then signed the gifted forward for a world-record £198 million fee and Neymar has since scored 83 goals in 104 games for the Ligue 1 outfit, winning three league titles in the process.
+PSG then signed the gifted forward for a world-record £198 million fee and Neymar has since scored 118 goals in 173 games for the Ligue 1 outfit, winning five league titles in the process.

-Neymar has also provided his PSG teammates with many assists over the past four seasons.
+Neymar has also provided his PSG teammates with many assists over the past six seasons.
 Unusually, though, it was from a corner that he produced arguably his best assist for the Parisians.

 Back in August 2017, shortly after Neymar had arrived at PSG from Barcelona, the South American stole the show in a 6-2 victory over Toulouse.
 He scored twice and set up two more goals in the rout.